Recent Client Success Stories

 Workplace Safety Violations

-California laws require that employers provide safe and healthy environments for their employees to work.
+California laws require that employers to provide safe and healthy environments for their employees to work.
 It is your employer’s responsibility to ensure your safety at work.
 Common workplace safety violations include inadequate safety training, failure to address hazardous conditions, non-compliance with Occupational Safety and Health Administration (OSHA) regulations, and failure to provide protective equipment.
-If you report an unsafe workplace condition, it is illegal for your employer to retaliate against you.
+If you report an unsafe workplace condition, it’s illegal for your employer to retaliate against you.

 If you have workplace safety concerns, we can help ensure your employer complies with Cal/OSHA safety regulations and tackle issues concerning dangerous work conditions.